 Chicken, Bacon and Mango Chutney Sandwich

 With a spicy and smoky homemade chutney, this chicken, bacon and mango chutney sandwich is the ultimate lunch or dinner!
-Savory and a touch sweet, it’s hearty and satisfying.
+Savory yet a touch sweet, it’s hearty and satisfying.
 Dairy free and gluten free options included.

 I had a bite of my husband’s sandwich when we were out at a farm-to-table type restaurant a few weeks ago and I enjoyed it.
 Strange?
 Yes.

 I think it may have been due to the fact that the rest of the sandwich was just downright awesome, but still.
 He had to pry that thing out of my hands to get it back.